Sandra Bem: Awards and honors

 Sandra Bem received many awards for her research.
 Her first was the American Psychological Association Distinguished Scientific Award for an Early Career contribution to Psychology in 1976.
 In 1977 she was awarded the Distinguished Publication Award of the Association of Women in Psychology and in 1980 she received the Young Scholar Award of the American Association of University Women (Makosky, 1990).
-In 1995, she was selected as an “Eminent Woman in Psychology” by the Divisions of General Psychology and History of Psychology of the American Psychological Association.
+In 1995, she was selected as an "Eminent Woman in Psychology" by the Divisions of General Psychology and History of Psychology of the American Psychological Association.
 Critics of Bem's work generally argued against the political nature of her theories and her objectivity in the material which she studied.
-However, Bem's work was revolutionary in that it directly challenged the traditional binary understanding of gender roles.
+Bem's work was revolutionary in that it directly challenged the traditional binary understanding of gender roles.
 At a time when women's roles were largely confined to the domestic sphere, Bem's research argued that these roles were not biologically determined but were the result of social conditioning.